Why Austin Still Feels Like a Big Small Town (Even as It Grows)

 • Pecan Street Festival: Local artists remain the focus.

-This continuity reinforces why living in Austin TX feels grounded.
+This continuity reinforces why living in Austin, TX feels grounded.

 Local Businesses Still Anchor Daily Life